dwrolvink/arduino-pro-micro/README.md

 In this repository there is some code for my custom keyboard.

 ## Setup
 I use an arduino pro micro, but I have to select Arduino Leonardo in the Arduino IDE.
 On Linux I also have to start the IDE as sudo in order to be able to connect to the device on the port.
 (There are better ways, but I am lazy).

 Then I have to
 - Go to Tools>Manage Libraries and install Keyboard for the code to work.
 - Go to Tools>Board>Board Manager and install Arduino AVR Boards to be able to select Arduino Leonardo.
 - A restart of the IDE, then select board Arduino Leonardo, and Tools>Port>(...)
 (Leonardo)

+Note: a better setup might be just adding the actual pro micro board: https://www.shellhacks.com/arduino-pro-micro-board-selection/

+Also a good resource: https://www.shellhacks.com/arduino-pro-micro-reset-restore-bootloader/

 ## Wiring of the switches
 ### Basics - one key